Edwina Findley: Personal life

 Findley was born in Washington, D.C., and attended Duke Ellington School of the Arts as a musical theater major.
 She graduated from New York University's Tisch School of the Arts in New York.
 In 2012, Findley married Kelvin Dickerson.
 She is a former roommate of actress Viola Davis.

 Career

 She began her acting career in theatre appearing in plays Henry IV, Part 1 and Eclipsed.
 In 2003, she made her television debut in the recurring role of HBO drama series The Wire.
 She later guest-starred on Law & Order, Law & Order: Trial by Jury, Conviction, New Amsterdam, and had a recurring role in the ABC daytime soap opera, One Life to Live in 2005.
-In 2011, she also appeared in the recurring role of ABC series, Brothers & Sisters.
+In 2011, she also appeared as Jill in the fifth season of the ABC series, Brothers & Sisters.
 Findley had a recurring role of Davina Lambreaux in the HBO drama series, Treme, from 2010 to 2013.
 She co-starred opposite Emayatzy Corinealdi and Lorraine Toussaint in the 2012 independent film Middle of Nowhere written and directed by Ava DuVernay.
 She also appeared in Sympathetic Details (2008), Red Tails (2012) and Insidious: Chapter 2 (2013).